Midi Players

 It can be downloaded as an executable file and so needs no installation.
 Just save it somewhere suitable and click on it to run.

-(See also Choral Music Tutor, a useful online player by Chris Hills, under Online Midi Players below.)
+(See also Choral Music Tutor, a better player by Chris Hills, under Online Midi Players above.)

 vanBasco's Karaoke Player by vanBasco Software